waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Eevee Evolution:** An NPC in Safari Zone North mentioned Eevee can evolve into Flareon or Vaporeon, suggesting multiple evolution paths via stones.
 - **EXP.ALL:** Gives EXP to all party Pokémon, even non-participants, but reduces the total EXP gained per Pokémon.
 Best used for targeted training.

 ## IV.
-Saffron Gym Maze - Systematic Re-Exploration (T50796)
-- **Hypothesis:** A specific sequence of teleporters is required.
-My previous markers are unreliable.
-- **Plan:** Systematically re-test every teleporter, starting from the entrance room, and create perfect, standardized markers.
-- **Attempt 1:** Start with the teleporter at (9, 18).

-## V. Archived Hypotheses
+Archived Hypotheses
 - **Saffron Gym Hypothesis (Attempt 1):** Defeating all trainers in the gym will unlock the path to Sabrina.
 - **Saffron Gym Hypothesis (Attempt 2 - Defeat all trainers in Sabrina's room):** Defeating all trainers in Sabrina's immediate room will unlock the path to her. **Conclusion (T50140):** FAILED.
 The path remained blocked.
 - **Saffron Gym Hypothesis (Attempt 3):** Defeating all trainers in the room with the Channeler at (4, 8) does not open the path to Sabrina. **Conclusion (T50170):** FAILED.
 The trigger is something else entirely.
 - **Saffron Gym Hypothesis (Attempt 4):** The maze has a simple, linear solution. **Conclusion (T50796):** FAILED.
 All reachable warps have been visited.
+- **Saffron Gym Hypothesis (Attempt 5 - T51005):** The path to Sabrina was blocked because I hadn't cleared Team Rocket out of Silph Co. first.
+Now that Giovanni is defeated, the trigger to open the path might be active.
+I must return to Saffron Gym and re-test the teleporter maze.
 - **Silph Co.
 10F Hypothesis (Attempt 1 - Beds):** The 'Guaranteed Reachable Interactable Tiles' are the beds. **Conclusion (T51108):** FAILED.
 Interacting with both beds yielded no result.
 - **Silph Co.
 10F Hypothesis (Attempt 2 - Systematic Search):** The two 'Guaranteed Reachable Interactable Tiles' are hidden floor switches or pressure plates. **Conclusion (T51157):** FAILED.
 Systematic search of tiles (2,2), (2,1), (3,1), (4,2), (4,1), (5,1), and (6,1) yielded no results.
 This method is too inefficient.
 - **Silph Co.
 10F Hypothesis (Attempt 3 - Systematic Search):** The interactable tiles are hidden floor switches activated by standing on an adjacent tile and pressing 'A'. **Conclusion (T51157):** FAILED.
 Systematic search of tiles (2,2), (2,1), (3,1), (4,2), (4,1), (5,1), and (6,1) yielded no results.
 This method is inefficient and the new game hints suggest it's the wrong approach.
+- **Silph Co.
+10F Hypothesis (Attempt 4 - Re-investigating Warps):** The 'interactable tiles' are the warps themselves, and their state or destination may have changed after defeating Giovanni.
+The game state's insistence that (11, 1) is unvisited was a major clue. **Conclusion (T51212):** This hypothesis was partially correct.
+The warps are key, but the systematic search of walls was a dead end.
+The game has now revealed the exact interactable tiles.

+## V. Current Hypotheses
+- **Silph Co.
+4F Puzzle:** The game has hinted at two 'Guaranteed Reachable Interactable Tiles'.
+Their locations are currently unknown.
+My hypothesis is that a simple move is required to reveal their coordinates.

 ## VI.
-Agent & Tool Ideas
+Agent & Tool Ideas (v51241)
 - **Marker Compliance Tool (Implemented):** A tool that parses map markers against my notepad protocols to find non-compliant entries.
-This is a computational task, making a tool the correct implementation.
 - **Systematic Searcher Tool (Implemented):** A tool to automate the process of systematically sweeping an area for interactable tiles.
 It parses the map XML to find valid tiles.

-## VII.
-Post-Silph Co.
-Hypotheses
-- **Saffron Gym Hypothesis (Attempt 5 - T51005):** The path to Sabrina was blocked because I hadn't cleared Team Rocket out of Silph Co. first.
-Now that Giovanni is defeated, the trigger to open the path might be active.
-I must return to Saffron Gym and re-test the teleporter maze.

-## VIII.
-Silph Co.
-10F - Re-investigating Warps (T51160)
-- **System Hint:** Two 'Guaranteed Reachable Interactable Tiles' exist, and the 'Reachable Unvisited Warps' list points to (11, 1), a warp I've already used.
-- **Hypothesis:** The 'interactable tiles' are the warps themselves, and their state or destination may have changed after defeating Giovanni.
-The game state's insistence that (11, 1) is unvisited is a major clue.
-- **Plan:** Re-test the warp at (11, 1).
-## VIII.
-Agent & Tool Ideas (v51212)
-- **WKG Manager Tool:** A tool to automate the multi-step WKG documentation process.
-It would take source/destination details and execute the necessary `find_wkg_node_by_coords` and `manage_world_knowledge` calls, ensuring protocol compliance (e.g., string payloads).
-## VIII.
-Agent & Tool Ideas (v51212)
-- **WKG Manager Tool:** A tool to automate the multi-step WKG documentation process.
-It would take source/destination details and execute the necessary `find_wkg_node_by_coords` and `manage_world_knowledge` calls, ensuring protocol compliance (e.g., string payloads).
-## VIII.
-Agent & Tool Ideas (v51212)
-- **WKG Manager Tool:** A tool to automate the multi-step WKG documentation process.
-It would take source/destination details and execute the necessary `find_wkg_node_by_coords` and `manage_world_knowledge` calls, ensuring protocol compliance (e.g., string payloads).
-## VIII.
-Agent & Tool Ideas (v51212)
 - **WKG Manager Tool:** A tool to automate the multi-step WKG documentation process.
 It would take source/destination details and execute the necessary `find_wkg_node_by_coords` and `manage_world_knowledge` calls, ensuring protocol compliance (e.g., string payloads).